solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 author: tatut
 excerpt: >
   Programmers work with lists every day, but what are they?
-  Take a look at some wisdom of the ancients on how to properly work with lists.
+  Take a look at some wisdom of the ancients on how to work with lists properly.
 tags:
  - Prolog
  - LISP
 ---

 As programmers, we work with lists all day every day... any time you have more than one of something, you will most likely make a list.
-Having nothing or having one of something can be thought of as special cases... and the common case is to have `N` somethings.
+Having nothing or having one of something can be considered special cases... and the common case is to have `N` somethings.

-Because lists are so ubiquitous, all higher level programming languages provide types or classes to work with lists, this usually includes creating lists, selecting items from lists, processing the items of a list and so on.
+Because lists are so ubiquitous, all higher-level programming languages provide types or classes to work with lists, this usually includes creating lists, selecting items from lists, processing the items of a list and so on.